 Make a batch, store it in an airtight container, and you have a week’s worth of granola.
 I enjoy it as a breakfast cereal or a crunchy snack.
-And it’s also delicious sprinkled over ice cream.
+And it’s also delicious sprinkled over ice cream or even as a top layer in a fruit crisp.

 We’ve always believed in the saying that breakfast is the most important meal of the day.